Quantum clocks are more precise than classical ones: Classically generated Markovian sequences

 From Lemma \ref{lemma:delaysequence}, equality holds only if the mean $\mu$ of each optimal delay function $\zeta^{(j)}$ satisfies

 This is not automatically true from our construction so far.
 However, from Lemma \ref{lemma:resetsequencescale}, we can scale the $j^{th}$ pair of event generators by a positive constant $a_j$ in the sequence to change the sub-event delay function from $\zeta^{(j)}(t)$ to $a \zeta^{(j)}(at)$, leaving every other sub-event delay function unchanged.
-Furthermore, by Lemma \ref{lemma:delayscale}, such a scaling operation does not affect the accuracy of the sub-event delay function, but does scale its mean (the new mean is divided by $a_j$).
+Furthermore, by Lemma \ref{lemma:delayscale}, such a scaling operation does not affect the precision of the sub-event delay function, but does scale its mean (the new mean is divided by $a_j$).

-Thus we can pick a series of positive constants $\{a_j\}$ to scale each pair of generators in the independent sequence we have constructed so that every sub-event delay function has the same ratio of mean to accuracy, and thus satisfies Eq. \ref{eq:havetosatisfy}.
+Thus we can pick a series of positive constants $\{a_j\}$ to scale each pair of generators in the independent sequence we have constructed so that every sub-event delay function has the same ratio of mean to precision, and thus satisfies Eq. \ref{eq:havetosatisfy}.

-As a result, we are left with the canonical independent sequence satisfying the statement of the lemma, whose accuracy saturates Eq. \ref{eq:accuracyresetbound}, which itself is an upper bound to the accuracy of the original sequence.
+As a result, we are left with the canonical independent sequence satisfying the statement of the lemma, whose precision saturates Eq. \ref{eq:accuracyresetbound}, which itself is an upper bound to the precision of the original sequence.

 \end{proof}